 Eviction is not a pretty word.
-And, really it is a last resort but it is a reality for landlords and tenants alike.
+And, really it is a last resort but it is a reality when you have bad tenants.
+So as a landlord, you need to know how to evict a tenant.
 The most common reason for eviction is unpaid rent.
-As a landlord, missed rent payments can have a huge impact on your cash flow so sometimes eviction notices are a necessary evil.
+Missed rent payments can have a huge impact on your cash flow so sometimes eviction notices are a necessary evil.

 If it comes to this, you will have to give your tenant approved notice with an acceptable reason for eviction outlined in the Residential Tenancy Act.
 These include: